 14. Crevasse

 A deep crack in a glacier caused due to the movement and stress at its surface, because of the various geographical reasons, is termed as a crevasse.
 They are a common sight in glaciers and create hurdles for mountaineers as these vertical fractures can be more than 20 meters wide and over 100 meters deep.
-Sometimes, crevasses are covered in snow and are known as hidden crevasses.
+Snow sometimes covers crevasses, creating hidden crevasses.
 They are hard to locate, which makes navigating on glaciers a difficult task.

-So, these are some of the important mountain features, or one can features of Himalayan mountains as they are mostly found in the Himalayas in India.
+So, we consider these some of the important mountain features, or features of the Himalayan mountains, as they mostly occur in the Himalayas in India.